 Clinical Documentation & Coding for Hospitalists

-Clinical Documentation & Coding for Hospitalists (formerly CODE-H) offers hospitalists the latest information on best practices in coding, documentation and compliance from national experts.
-The program provides 8 recorded webinar sessions presented by expert faculty worth 8 AMA PRA Category 1 CreditsTM and 2 Q&A sessions worth additional CME.
+Clinical Documentation & Coding for Hospitalists (formerly CODE-H) offered hospitalists the latest information on best practices in coding, documentation and compliance from national experts.
+The program provided 8 recorded webinar sessions presented by expert faculty worth 8 AMA PRA Category 1 CreditsTM and 2 Q&A sessions worth additional CME.

 Enrollment for this program has closed.
 Please contact email@example.com with any questions.

 To educate participants in historical and updated coding information and resources while emphasizing the need for coding correctly and giving them the training to do so.

 After completing the module, the participant will demonstrate the ability to:

 - Discuss the complications hospitalist encounter when coding.